Availability Jun - Sept

 We will spend the night in Hrafntinnusker, where you will be served a tasty dinner surrounded by nature.

-The second day of your trek begins with a delicious group breakfast.
+The second day of your trek begins with a delicious breakfast.
 The highlights of today’s agenda are the vibrant Reykjafjöll rhyolite mountains and the stunning Jökultungur pass.
-Geothermal activity has painted these craggy gullies in vivid sha...)
+Geothermal activity has painted these craggy gullies in vivid shades of ...)

-The second day of your trek begins with a delicious group breakfast.
+The second day of your trek begins with a delicious breakfast.

 The highlights of today’s agenda are the vibrant Reykjafjöll rhyolite mountains and the stunning Jökultungur pass.
-Geothermal activity has painted these craggy gullies in vivid shades of yellow and red, contrasting dramatically with the sand-toned mountains that surround them.
-The peak of Jökultungur offers stupendous views over the whole Fjallabak “(behind the mountain”) area and Álftavatn lake, a remote oasis only accessible by this trail.
+Geothermal activity has painted these craggy gullies in vivid shades of yellow and red, contrasting dramatically with the sand-toned mountains surrounding them.
+The peak of Jökultungur offers spectacular views over the whole Fjallabak (“behind the mountain”) area and Álftavatn lake, a remote oasis only accessible by this trail.
 The descent down Jokultungur ends in an oasis of flora and fauna besides the Grashagakvisl river.
-To reach our Álftavatn campsite we have to cross the river on foot, a refreshing experience after a day of hiking!
+To reach our Álftavatn campsite, we have to cross the river on foot, a refreshing experience after a day of hiking!

-We begin today by wading through another stream as we head into the volcanic deserts of Maelifellssandur.
+We begin our day by wading through another stream as we head into the volcanic deserts of Maelifellssandur.
 Along the way, we will pass two breathtaking volcanoes, Stórasúla and Hattafell.
-The first volcano is a verdant cone-shaped mountain while the s...)
+The first volcano is a verdant cone-shaped mountain, while th...)

-After our final breakfast together we leave the Emstrur area and head to Thórsmörk, the final section of the trail!
+After our final breakfast together, we leave the Emstrur area and head to Thórsmörk, the last section of the trail!
 Thorsmork translates to "Valley of Thor "because legend has it the valley was created by Thor's mighty hammer Mjölnir, which split ope...)

-After our final breakfast together we leave the Emstrur area and head to Thórsmörk, the final section of the trail!
+After our final breakfast together, we leave the Emstrur area and head to Thórsmörk, the last section of the trail!

-Thorsmork translates to "Valley of Thor "because legend has it the valley was created by Thor's mighty hammer Mjölnir, which split open the mountain range and created a deep gorge.
-Thorsmork is a lush area with dense birch forests and various wildlife.
-On our way to the valley we will trek past Mt.
-Einhyrningur (Unicorn Mountain), a peak shaped like its mythical namesake.
+Thorsmork translates to "Valley of Thor "because legend has it the valley was created by Thor's mighty hammer Mjölnir, which split open the mountain range and formed a deep gorge.
+Thorsmork is an Mt.
+Einhyrningur lush area with dense birch forests and various wildlife.
+On our way to the valley, we will trek past (Unicorn Mountain), a peak shaped like its mythical namesake.
 The summit offers beautiful views of Iceland's fourth-biggest glacier, Mýrdalsjökull.
-As we get closer to our final destination the landscape will begin to change with more trees popping up.
+As we get closer to our final destination, the landscape will begin to change with more trees popping up.
 Our trek ends in the stunning Thorsmork valley.
 Snap celebratory photos and enjoy the scenery before getting ready for our ride back to Reykjavík!